sr-stanley/adds-configure/README.md

 ### Step 5 - Verify Client VM is connected to the Domain

-- Logon to the DC-1 VM via Remote Desktop Connection as the Admin User we created in Step 3.
+- Log in to the DC-1 VM via Remote Desktop Connection as the Admin User we created in Step 3.
 - Use DC-1's VM Public IP Address.
 - Username: `mydomain.com\[Admin User logon name you created]`.
 - Password: `[Password you created for the Admin User]`.